Organisation of the Regiment

 Quartermaster (QM).
 As OC of Logistics Company, the QM is responsible to the CO for all matters dealing with the logistical administration of the Regiment, such as: facilities, clothing and equipment, rations, weapons, instruments, vehicles, fuel, lighting, etc.

 Director of Music (DOM).
 DOM is responsible for the good order, musical training and general wellbeing of the Band and Corps of Drums.
-The DOM is currently serving as OC B Coy.

 The below diagram outlines the typical company structure (A Coy and B Coy):